Skip to content

 Choose users to target

-Next, you need to target users by choosing segments or filters to narrow down your audience.
-You’ll automatically be given a snapshot of what that segment population looks like right now, including how many users within that segment are reachable via email.
-Keep in mind that exact segment membership is always calculated just before the message is sent.
+Next, target users by choosing segments or filters.
+Braze shows a live preview of the segment population, including how many users are reachable through email.
+Exact segment membership is calculated just before send.

 You can also choose to only send your campaign to users who have a specific subscription status, such as those who are subscribed and opted in to email.